davetang/machine_learning/evaluation/README.md

 positives (e.g. incorrect locations).
 A surgeon needs to make an incision and needs to make a correct incision; they can't just be sensitive or specific.

+When I think of recall, I think about a defective product that needs to be recalled.
+For example if a batch of medicine was found to defective, it is absolutely necessary to recall **every single defective project**.
+It doesn't matter that non-defective products (false positives) are also recalled because the focus is on identifying the true positives and it is fine if the manufacturer recalls every single product.

+Summary:

+-   Sensitivity -\> a sensitive person
+-   Specificity -\> a specific subset
+-   Precision -\> a surgeon making a precise incision
+-   Recall -\> recalling a defective product

 ### Details